 Nillumbik's current Council is reviewing the shire's Green Wedge Management Plan (GWMP).
 The original GWMP was finalised in 2010 and was a fifteen year plan.
 Council's latest review got underway in early 2018.
 It's been a lengthy process costing hundreds of thousands of dollars.
 Between May and August 2018 a community engagement process was undertaken.
 An independently recruited community panel of ordinary Nillumbik residents presented their recommendations to Council last November.
 Both the community and the panel strongly support strengthened protections, and the restoration of our Green Wedge.
 Since then Council has been preparing a new draft GWMP, which will come before Council on June 25 2019.

-On June 25 2019, the new GWMP will come before Council.
-The community has the opportunity to examine the rewritten plan and - from July 1st - make submissions in response.
-As there are many pro development pressures in play with this review, it’s vital that Council hears from as many Nillumbik community members as possible.
+On June 25 2019, the new draft GWMP was brought before Council.
+The community had the opportunity to examine the rewritten plan and made submissions in response.
+As there are pro development pressures in play with this review, it’s vital that Council hears from as many Nillumbik community members as possible.
 Most Nillumbik residents love the green spaces in their shire and want to see it protected for future generations.
-If this is how you feel, you should use your voice and make a submission before the 11th of August.
+This was made clear by the community response.
+If this is how you feel, use your voice to remind Council that the majority want to see the Green Wedge protected.

 Spending time in nature reduces stress levels, and exposure to it keeps kids bright and healthy.
 Nillumbik is the Green Wedge shire, many of us live here precisely because it is green, and we want to keep it that way.